By Angie Chandler, NBC-HWC, NASM-CPT, FLT-vLE

 Amp it up with pumpkins.

 Choosing just the right pumpkin is an important part of the jack-o’-lantern carving tradition.
-But, the pumpkin patch isn’t just for picking out the right pumpkin.
-Turn it into an outdoor gym for fitness.
+Plus, the perfect pumpkin can also double as work out equipment.
+Use your gourd in your backyard gym for fitness.
 Try a pumpkin lunge twist, pumpkin squats or even pumpkin jacks.

 Take fall family photos.